karlwilcox/website-build/blog/_posts/2026-03-11-explorers-club.md

 clothing or other precautions and providing there is no active (or passive) interference with ship board operations these spaces too might be accessed.

-It is these “liminal” spaces, on the threshold between past and future use, between living space and operational necessity that the “Liminal Spaces Explorers Club” exists aboard this, any many similar craft.
-Their purpose, to discover, investigate and perhaps even care for these unloved areas.
+It is these "transient" spaces, on the threshold between past and future use, between living space and operational necessity that the “Liminal Spaces Explorers Club” exists, aboard this and many similar craft.
+Their objective, to discover, investigate and perhaps even care for these unloved areas.

  Now, this being a Club, its members choose to impose on themselves a set of rules.

 First and foremost, to be included in the catalog of liminal spaces it must be discovered by actual, physical, exploration.
-Whilst it is true that the inhabitants assume (or at the very least, hope) that the minds who operate the vessel have deep in their mysterious and almost limitless data banks a complete, accurate and up to date understanding of every minute aspect of the vessel it is not acceptable within the club just to ask the minds where
+Whilst it is true that ship residents assume (or at the very least, hope) that the minds who operate the vessel have deep in their mysterious and almost limitless data banks a complete, accurate and up to date understanding of every minute aspect of the vessel it is not acceptable within the club just to ask the minds where